The ketogenic or “keto” diet is one of the single most popular diets in the world.

 More safe carbs.
 If you want to stick to keto and you’re experiencing thyroid problems, try having a once a week carb re-feed where you consume ~150g of net carbs.
 Alternatively, you could go with a low-carb but not ketogenic diet.
 That’s what I did, and quite frankly I actually felt better doing a low-carb diet than when I was on keto.
 I stuck to safe starches like sweet potatoes and plantains, and would just consume ~50g of net carbs per day instead of ~20g.

-To become truly fat adapted is going to take weeks, if not months.
+To become truly fat-adapted is going to take weeks, if not months.

-When you go keto, even after previously being on a low carb diet, it’s a pretty big change for your body to adapt to.
+When you go keto, even after previously being on a low-carb diet, it’s a pretty big change for your body to adapt to.
 It’s going to take time to see results.

 Stressing out about not seeing the results you want within the first few weeks is just going to make things worse.

 It takes upwards of 30-60 days for skin cells to die off, shed, and new ones to reach the surface.
 That’s just one cycle.
 If you have existing acne and just switched to keto, it’s going to take a little while to see results.
 It may even get worse before it gets better.
-But if you follow these tips and stick with it, I can guarantee you that you’ll see some pretty profound results.
+But if you follow these tips and stick with them, I can guarantee you that you’ll see some pretty profound results.

 While most people will find the ketogenic diet to be sufficient for fighting acne, others may find that even after months they’re still experiencing breakouts or not seeing the results they’d like.